Ptl-aman/GitandGithub-demo/README.md

 # GitandGithub-demo
-this is a demo for Git &amp; Github Class
+this is a demo for Git &amp; Github Class.